 What: For a family feast like no other St John is offering up a choice of menu options that are sure to keep every friend and relative happy.
 Guests must simply choose between game, beef, fish, goose or vegetarian for a special three course spread in celebration of that ingredient.
 For something extra special order a suckling pig for 14, 18 or 22 people with middle white tongues to start and apple and calvados trifle to finish.

 How much: Suckling Pig for 14 people £410

 Glass Room, Victoria

 What: Enjoy a totally different Christmas fine-dining experience gliding along the Thames and taking in the twinkling lights of London’s most iconic landmarks whilst tucking into a five-course menu.
-Dishes from Glass Room's festive menu include maple roast parsnip velouté with blue cheese and candied walnuts; game terrine with pickled pear chutney; and roast turkey ballotine wrapped in bacon, and accompanied by duck fat potatoes, heritage carrots, braised red cabbage, apricot stuffing and redcurrant gravy.
+Glass Room's festive menu might include dishes such as include maple roast parsnip velouté with blue cheese and candied walnuts; game terrine with pickled pear chutney; and roast turkey ballotine wrapped in bacon, and accompanied by duck fat potatoes, heritage carrots, braised red cabbage, apricot stuffing and redcurrant gravy.
 We guarantee this is something that will be enjoyed by kids and grandparents in equal measure.

 Where: Victoria Embankment, WC2N 6NU

-How much: 5 courses, half a bottle of wine and live entertainment £109pp
+How much: 5 courses, half a bottle of wine and live entertainment £169pp

 Roast, Borough Market